Ultimate Guide for Families Visiting the Polynesian Cultural Center

 Something very unique to the Polynesian Cultural Center is its canoe pageant.
 It’s one of the most entertaining family activities on Oahu.

-Every day, the entire park is invited to head to the lagoon to watch a Polynesian show that takes place on boats.
-Representatives from each Island culture dance on their canoe as they make their way around the whole grounds.
+Every day, the entire park is invited to the lagoon to watch a Polynesian show on boats.
+Representatives from each Island culture dance on their canoes as they make their way around the grounds.

-It’s a great activity on Oahu for kids, especially if you aren’t sure your kids can sit through a luau.
-They updated this canoe pageant a few years ago and it’s even better than ever!
+It’s a great activity for kids in Oahu, especially if you aren’t sure your kids can sit through a luau.
+They updated this canoe pageant a few years ago, and it’s even better than ever!

 Polynesian Cultural Center Luau Options

 If you book a Hawaii Polynesian Cultural Center package, it will include a luau.
-They actually have several different luaus at the Polynesian Cultural Center.
+The Polynesian Cultural Center actually has several different luaus.

-Each one has a different price point and offers different perks.
-And each luau takes place in a separate building.
+Each has a different price point and offers different perks.
+Each luau takes place in a separate building.
 I’ll explain them below.

 Note: There is NO alcohol anywhere at the Polynesian Cultural Center.